Hey-Programmers/learn-javascript/00_expressions_variables/A_executing_code_exercise/README.md

 You won't become a strong programmer with "one secret trick" or "however-many expert tips".
 No shortcuts.
 Just write code, run it, do it again.
 We'll be creating and executing hundreds of programs in this course.
 Let's bang out the first four.

-Before you start this exercise make sure you have watched the lecture first.
+Before you start this exercise, make sure you have watched the lecture first.

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

 -AZ

-## Follow my lead.
+## 0. Follow my lead.

 1. If you already have VSCode open, close it.